williamslab/ped-sim/README.md

 default number of branches: one and two for generations 1 and 2, respectively.
 Since the number of samples to print is 0 by default, no samples are printed from these generations.
-In generation 3, there are four branches, with generation 2, branch 1 a parent of branches 1 and 2, and generation 2, branch 2 a parent of branches 3 and 4.
+In generation 3, there are four branches, with generation 2, branch 1 containing the parents of branches 1 and 2, and generation 2, branch 2 containing the parents of branches 3 and 4.
 No samples from generation 3 are printed.
 Finally, generation 4 has four branches, the same as the previous generation, with one sample printed per branch, or a total of four individuals printed.
 Because the four branches in generation 3 included two sets of full siblings, two pairs of the four samples in generation 4 are first cousins.
 The other pairs are second cousins, and their most recent common ancestors are in generation 1.

 The second entry in this file is very similar to the first: